OsioLabs/emphandbook/03benefits/README.md

 # Employee Benefits

 The following section lists Osio Labs' benefits and describes each.
-If you have specific questions about a benefit, feel free to email the CEO or our Insperity representative.
+If you have specific questions about a benefit, feel free to email the CEO.

-## Wait, what's Insperity?
-For our U.S. employees we have partnered with Insperity to provide payroll and employee benefits.
-This means that for the U.S. folks Insperity will handle most of your employee paperwork and serve as the support system for your benefits plans.

 ## Full-time and part-time
 Many of our benefits apply equally to both full- and part-time employees, but not all do.
 A full-time employee works 30 or more hours per week on average, while part-time employees work 20 hours a week on average.
 Where benefits are different based on number of hours worked, this will be indicated in the benefit using the terms full-time and part-time.
 If there is no reference made to the status of hours, then the benefit applies to all employees.